Ask any parent waiting for a daycare spot and you’ll hear the same thing: Canada doesn’t have enough Early Childhood Educators.

 Seneca Polytechnic

-Seneca Polytechnic (formerly Seneca College) is a multiple-campus public college in the Greater Toronto Area, and Peterborough, Ontario regions.
-It offers full-time and part-time programs at the baccalaureate, diploma, certificate and graduate levels.
+Seneca Polytechnic (formerly Seneca College), is a multi-campus public institution serving the Greater Toronto Area and Peterborough, Ontario.
+Seneca offers full- and part-time programs at the degree, diploma, certificate, and graduate levels, with a strong focus on applied learning and career pathways in education, health, and community services.

 What Students Are Saying